Unquenched Charmonium and Beyond: Extension to family and light flavor vector mesonic states

 While the rich spectrum of higher bottomonium states reflects the importance of unquenched effects in spectroscopy, their decay properties provide an equally complementary window into the underlying dynamics.
 In particular, several anomalous exclusive hidden-bottom transitions of high-lying bottomonium states have been observed, highlighting the role of unquenched effects in their decay dynamics.

-Prior to the high-precision measurements from the $B$-factories, the QCD multipole expansion (QCDME) approach had been established as a reliable theoretical framework for studying hadronic transitions among low-lying heavy quarkonia~\cite{Gottfried:1977gp,Bhanot:1979af,Peskin:1979va,Bhanot:1979vb,Voloshin:1978hc,Yan:1980uh,Kuang:1981se,Kuang:1988bz,Kuang:1989ub,Kuang:2006me}.
+Prior to the high-precision measurements from the $B$-factories, the QCD multipole expansion (QCDME) approach had been established as a \changelabel{good} theoretical framework for studying hadronic transitions among low-lying heavy quarkonia \changelabel{with the limited phase space, which usually can suppress the contribution of the $f_0(500)/\sigma$ resonance from the $S$-wave $\pi\pi$ final state interaction}~\cite{Gottfried:1977gp,Bhanot:1979af,Peskin:1979va,Bhanot:1979vb,Voloshin:1978hc,Yan:1980uh,Kuang:1981se,Kuang:1988bz,Kuang:1989ub,Kuang:2006me}.
 This method relies on the clear separation of energy scales in heavy-quark systems: the spatial size of the quarkonium is small compared with the wavelength of the emitted soft gluons, allowing the heavy quarkonium system to be regarded as a compact color source emitting soft gluons, and thereby permitting a multipole expansion of the gluon field analogous to that in classical electrodynamics.
 As depicted in Fig.~\ref{fig:qcdme}, the transition amplitude factorizes into a multipole gluon emission (MGE) part---which depends on the quarkonium wave function---and a subsequent hadronization ($H$) part, where the emitted gluons form light hadron(s) at the scale of light-flavor dynamics.

 However, with the accumulation of high-precision data from Belle and BaBar, several unexpected features have emerged in the hadronic transitions of heavy quarkonia, especially above the open-flavor thresholds.
 These observations pose serious challenges to the conventional QCDME picture.